Today you’ll find the best .45 ACP carbine for you.

-It has a boat load of space for tactical accessories like optics and lasers.
+It has a boat load of space for tactical accessories like optics and laser sights.

 Here are the accessories I recommend:

 - The Bushnell TRS-25 Red Dot: Since it excels in close range combat (>50 yards), use a red dot.
-Bushnell’s TRS-25 is one of the best at its affordable price range.
+Bushnell’s TRS-25 is one of the top picks at its affordable price range.